ENV859/LearningFolium/README.md

 ## ♦ What *is* Folium? (and Leaflet.js? and JavaScript?)

-The Folium document explains what it does:
+The [Folium documentation](https://python-visualization.github.io/folium/#python-data-leaflet-js-maps) explains what it does:

 > "Folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the **Leaflet.js library**.
 Manipulate your data in Python, then visualize it in on a Leaflet map via Folium."